 Baby’s Only Essentials® DHA and ARA Supplement and also Baby’s Only Organic® Dairy with DHA Formula sources of DHA and ARA are derived from egg yolk phospholipids, a safe and natural source of these fatty acids.
 Nature’s One has chosen to use egg phospholipids over life’sDHA™ algal oils because it is not a hexane processed triglyceride and does not involve genetic modification.Read More...

-The use of egg phospholipids in human nutrition, especially infant nutrition, has been widely studied.
+The use of egg phospholipids in human nutrition, especially pediatric nutrition, has been widely studied.
 It is well understood that phospholipids form smaller droplets in the intestinal tract and are more easily absorbed in the intestinal tract and offer greater bioavailability than fungal or fish oils (triglycerides).
-Research suggests that the addition of phospholipids to infant formulas is desirable due to their important role in human milk.
+Research suggests that the addition of phospholipids to formulas is desirable due to their important role in human milk.
 The phospholipids contained in breast milk are rich sources of DHA and ARA.
-However, infant and toddler formulas contain high levels of triglycerides formulated with vegetable oil blends (sunflower/safflower, coconut & soy oil), but are void of phospholipids.
-Knowing infant and toddler formulas already provide abundant triglycerides, Nature's One believes egg phospholipid added to formulas achieves a fatty acid profile more similar to breast milk; rather than adding more triglycerides as found in Martek's life’sDHA™ oils.
+However, formulas contain high levels of triglycerides formulated with vegetable oil blends (sunflower/safflower, coconut & soy oil), but are void of phospholipids.
+Knowing formulas already provide abundant triglycerides, Nature's One believes egg phospholipid added to formulas achieves a fatty acid profile more similar to breast milk; rather than adding more triglycerides as found in Martek's life’sDHA™ oils.

 1.Sam Zeller, Ph.D.; Martek Biosciences Corporation, Food & Drug Administration Agency Response Letter, GRAS Notice No. GRN 000137